 I open Star Maker at random to read:

-‘The great majority of the stellar population had now passed their prime; multitudes were mere glowing coals or lightless ash.’
+‘The great majority of the stellar population had now passed their prime; multitudes were mere glowing coals or lightless ash.’As someone once put it, Stapledon is a writer who can’t write about anything unless it’s everything.

 At the very other end of the scale game we might usefully identify Virginia Woolf.
 Her stream-of-consciousness style and innate hypersensitivity capture the least moment and the smallest detail:

-Stapledon-Woolf space is a fiction-state in which the scale characteristics of both these writers exist simultaneously.
+‘With a painful effort of concentration, she focused her mind… upon a kitchen table, one of those scrubbed board tables, grained and knotted, whose virtue seems to have been laid bare by years of muscular integrity…’Stapledon-Woolf space is a fiction-state in which the scale characteristics of both these writers exist simultaneously.
 Or, more simply, a single sentence in which galactic grandeur is meshed with some small matter, something human and intimate.
 An example, off the top of my head, might be-

-‘He recognised the scent upon her, a perfume distilled from the flowers of a hundred worlds.
+‘He recognised the scent upon her, a perfume distilled from the flowers of a hundred worlds.’

 A crude example, but I hope it illustrates what I’m driving at.